An Optimal Stopping Problem Modeling Technical Analysis: The price model and the selling problem

 \subsection{The selling problem}

 If we assume that the trader already holds the stock, then if they wish to maximise their expected discounted profit they will seek the optimal time to sell.
-So they will seek a stopping time $\tau$ bounded by $\tau_M$ which achieves
+So they will seek a stopping time $\tau$, bounded by $\tau_{[M,\infty)}$, which achieves

-For each initial price $x\in(0,M]$ and flag-value $f\in\{+,-\}$ we define
+For each initial price $x\in(0,M]$ and flag-value $f\in\{+,-\}$, we define

-If we suppose that $\mu_-\leq \mu_+\leq r$ then the discounted stock price is actually a supermartingale bounded above by $M$ and it follows immediately from characterisations of the solution to the optimal stopping problem that it is always optimal to sell the stock immediately.
-Conversely, if $r\leq \mu_-\leq \mu_+$ then the discounted stock price is actually a submartingale bounded above by $M$ and now it is always optimal (by the optional sampling theorem) to wait until $\tau_M$ before selling.
-In the case outlined above, where the two drifts sandwich the risk-free rate, we expect the possibility of an earlier sale.
-As we shall see, the trader should never sell in the positive regime unless the stock price has attained level $M$ (and earlier sale thus always corresponds to a ``stop-loss'' action).
-Defining
+\begin{remark}If, rather than condition (\ref{cond}), we suppose that $\mu_-(x)\leq \mu_+(x)\leq rx$ then the discounted stock price is actually a supermartingale bounded above by $M$ and it follows immediately from the Optional Sampling Theorem that it is always optimal to sell the stock immediately.
+Conversely, if $rx\leq \mu_-(x)\leq \mu_+(x)$ then the discounted stock price is actually a submartingale bounded above by $M$ and now it is always optimal (by the Optional Sampling Theorem) to wait until the last possible time, $\tau_{[M,\infty)}$, before selling. \end{remark} In the case where (\ref{cond}) holds, so the two drifts sandwich the return from a risk-free asset, we expect the possibility of an earlier sale.
+As we shall see, the trader should never sell in the positive regime unless the stock price has attained level $M$ (thus earlier sale always corresponds to a ``stop-loss'' action).